stefanprodan/kustomizer/README.md

 curl -s https://kustomizer.dev/install/kustomizer.sh | sudo bash
 ```

+Windows users can download the binary from the [release page](https://github.com/stefanprodan/kustomizer/releases).

 If you want to use kustomizer as a kubectl plugin, rename the binary to `kubectl-kustomizer`:

 ```bash